rvukovic/vagrant-kafka/README.md

 $ bin/kafka-topics.sh --list --zookeeper localhost:2181
 ```
 The following two commands can be started in separate console windows and then you can send messages from one windows to another.
-Create some message - using the IP is important.
+Create some message.
 Puting **localhost** like in other examples will not work
 ```
-$ bin/kafka-console-producer.sh --broker-list 192.168.33.10:9092 --topic test
+$ bin/kafka-console-producer.sh --broker-list kafka.dev:9092 --topic test
 ```
 Check if we got something.
 ```